Trapped Gas Pain: Why It Hurts, Where It Happens and How to Get Relief

 Lying still allows gas to pool at intestinal bends.
 Movement triggers peristalsis, the wave-like muscular contractions that push gut contents forward.

-- Walking slowly for 10–15 minutes (most effective single method)
+- Walk slowly for 10-15 minutes (most effective single method)

-- Bringing knees to chest while lying on your back, compresses the lower colon and dislodges trapped gas
+- Bring knees to chest while lying on your back, this compresses the lower colon and dislodges trapped gas

-- Sitting upright instead of slouching, slouching compresses the ascending colon and slows gas transit
+- Sit upright instead of slouching, slouching compresses the ascending colon and slows gas transit

-- Lying on your left side, for right-side or under-rib gas trapped at the splenic flexure
+- Lie on your left side for right-side or under-rib gas trapped at the splenic flexure

 Most people notice gurgling and the urge to pass gas within 10 to 20 minutes of walking.